drycode/ToDo-List-App/README.md

 # ToDo List API

-> This project is a fairly standard ToDo list CRUD API using Flask and Redis.
+> This project features a robust Todo list CRUD API using Flask and Redis and a React/Redux front end.

 ![last-commit][last-commit]
 ![open-issues][open-url]